ericwbailey/ericwbailey.website/source/published/the-case-for-an-accessibility-designer-vibe-coding-when-all-his-coworkers-are-also-vibe-coding.md

 In pre-LLM-based product design, accessibility efforts manifested as negotiations around time spent versus bare-minimum legal compliance.
 In other words: Sneak what you can in with the time made available to you.

-In post-LLM-based product design, the time to create and verify these more historically effortful experiences is commpressed.
+In post-LLM-based product design, the time to create and verify these more historically effortful experiences is compressed.
 It has taken me only a few days—and sometimes even hours—to repair components and experiences that traditionally were non-starters in terms of resourcing.

 Here, I consider myself as doing my job, but I also know the organization views it as going the extra mile.
 However, the shorter turnaround time makes the organization’s concern far, far lower.